• Mumbai, India

 What is Uterine Cancer?

-Uterine cancer or endometrial cancer starts when cells in the inner lining of the uterus called endometrium to start to grow out of control.
-It is often detected at an early age since it produces abnormal vaginal bleeding.
+The cancer that forms in the tissues of the uterus is called uterine cancer or endometrial cancer.
+Uterine cancer starts when cells in the inner lining of the uterus, called the endometrium, start to grow out of control.
+It is often detected at an early stage since it produces abnormal vaginal bleeding.

 According to the National Cancer Institute, 3 in 100 women are diagnosed with uterine cancer at some point in their lives.